kasimte/machine-learning-playground/README.md

 # Machine Learning Playground

 A playground for machine learning tactics.
+See the `notebooks` folder for examples.

+## Contact

+Kasim Te (kasimte@gmail.com)